 In recent years, climate change and global emergencies have emphasized the importance of caring for the ocean with applied science.
 As a result of these changes, our global ocean is experiencing a significant impact of these effects - including air and water temperature warming, seasonal shifts in species, sea level rise, coastal erosion, loss of marine mammals, changes in levels of precipitation, and fishery declines.

-The Esri Canada GIS Ocean Forum is going to be virtual this year.
-During this forum, a growing community of Ocean professionals will gather online to share advances in data collection and analysis to gain a better understanding of our Oceans.
+Join us for the Esri Canada GIS Ocean Forum to hear from a growing community of ocean professionals discuss advances in data collection and analysis to gain a better understanding of our ocean.

-- Learn about discovery, exploration, ocean science research and analysis
+- Learn about discovery, exploration of ocean science research and analysis

 - Discover how to mitigate disaster response with ocean-use planning, coastal management and conservation

 - Learn how GIS technology provides a better understanding of this dynamic environment – from collection and display of data to complex simulation and modeling

 - Watch demos, gain knowledge and view maps telling stories of ocean science

 The intended audience is for professionals in ocean engineering, biology, research, marine environment educators and Oceanography and marine scientists